Selectra-Dev/selectra-standards/front-end/html-css.md

 ### Deployement

-  In order to optimize our workflow, our system administrator needs to be able to deploy ever project without needing to know how the project work.
-For a front-end project it means that the code must be shipped in such a way that it can be build using the following procedure :
+  In order to optimize our workflow, our system administrator needs to be able to deploy the project without any knowledge of its inner workings.
+For a front-end project it means that the code must be shipped in such a way that it can be build easily using the following procedure :

   1. **Clone the repo from GitHub**